sumedha-developer/shape-viewer/README.md

 ○ How many assignment iterations did you complete?
 All 5 iterations

 ○ Did you implement any bonus features/extra features?
 Which ones?
 None?
 First 3

 ○ Are there any major known problems with the solution?
 None

 Things to add:

-● Structure, Cleanness of Code, and Code Comments.
+Code Comments.
-● Functionality against requirements.
-● Performance and scalability.
-● Extensibility of technical design.
-● Error handling.
+Error handling.
-● Design creativity and aesthetics.
-● Extra points to any additional functionality you add, the user might want or need.

 Bonus Feature: